newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show important steps in their research process.
+We can show important steps in their research process and what other fields could learn from this.
 Interview needed.

 ### Outcome

 * Give insight in the organization
 * Create new audience
 * Grow existing audience